- Manuscript Submission Site: https://mc.manuscriptcentral.com/jayao

 The Editor-in-Chief and Associate Editors will recuse themselves from participating in the review process of any manuscript in which there is a potential or actual competing interest.

 Mary Ann Liebert, Inc., is committed to maintaining the integrity of the peer-review process by upholding the highest standards for all published articles.
-All manuscripts will be processed through plagiarism detection.
-Plagiarized manuscripts will be rejected immediately.
+All manuscripts will be analyzed and evaluated for plagiarism, peer review integrity, and publication integrity.
+Image screening may be applied at any point in the process.
+Plagiarized manuscripts or manuscripts with evidence of publication, image, or peer review misconduct will be rejected immediately.
+If publication misconduct is identified, we reserve the right to rescind acceptance prior to publication.

 Authorship is defined by the International Committee of Medical Journal Editors in Roles & Responsibilities.
 Contributors who do not meet all criteria for authorship should not be listed as authors, but they should be acknowledged in the Acknowledgments section with a description of their contribution to the work.